TRY A COOLING LAKE

 TIP: If the Power Plant is pumping hot water, the fish will seek out the shoreline where baitfish will be, just try any minnow or shad type bait.
 And when the generators are not running, fish will move into deeper water near weedbeds in 8-12 foot depth.
 Here is when a mid-running crankbait works as does a jig and plastic.
 These lakes also offer good shore fishing access, so get an early jump on spring fishing because these lakes may be the HOT SPOTS right now.
 And lastly before heading out on the water this year, REMEMBER TO PUT DRAIN PLUG BACK IN BOAT and DO NOT FORGET THAT NEW FISHING LICENSES by April 1st..!

-We wish to say THANKS for reading our articles in ASO for the past 14 years and for all the support you have given us but with so little time and so much to do, we have decided to cut back on extra tasks.
-That means this will be our last article as we will focus more time on our website where we will continue lake reports, tips, events and fishing news at www.larrysfishinghole.com
+We wish to say THANKS for reading our articles for the past 17 years and for all the support you have given us.
+We will continue lake reports, tips, events and fishing news at www.larrysfishinghole.com

 GOD BLESS & GOOD FISHING.!